 So, for that reason, you would need a training leash to help your pup improve faster.
 The training lead might be short enough to keep your canine friend by your side as you walk.

 Having your dog by your side, courtesy of the kind of training leash you are using, will make it easier and quicker to correct bad habits exhibited by the dog.
-So, do not hesitate to swap that regular leash for a properly designed training leash.
+So, do not hesitate to swap that regular leash for a properly designed training leash like a figure of 8 lead.
 You will start reaping the benefits in no distant time.

 Consider your dog’s health before starting out